Easy Instructions for Relocating a Wasp Nest

 Not a single wasp woke up or stung me.
 I waited about an hour, then went back with a flashlight to remove the lid so the wasps could get out the next day.
 They were all sound asleep and did not stir when I removed the lid.

-Wasps are a beneficial insect eating some harmful bugs and pollinating plants.
+Wasps are a beneficial insect, since they eat some harmful bugs and pollinate plants.
 I have found that, as I said, if I leave them alone, they leave me alone.
-Now I can finish my project, and the wasps can continue on their merry way! ;)
+After moving them, I was able to finish my project, and the wasps continued on their merry way!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.